 - Less business continuity: The business ends when the owner decides to stop or passes away, which may disrupt contracts with customers or vendors.

 While a sole proprietorship offers simplicity and direct control, it also comes with more personal risk.
-If you’re concerned about personal liability, you might consider forming a Limited Liability Company (LLC) in Rhode Island.
+If you’re concerned about personal liability, consider forming a Limited Liability Company (LLC) in Rhode Island.
 An LLC provides a layer of protection for your personal assets while maintaining operational simplicity like a sole proprietorship.

-Related: How to form a Rhode Island LLC
+Related: How To Form A Rhode Island LLC

 Steps to Start a Sole Proprietorship in Rhode Island